-German media is reporting that the German government has stopped funding for Islamic Relief Germany as a result of its ties to the Muslim Brotherhood.
+German media is reporting that the German government has stopped funding for Islamic Relief Germany likely as a result of its ties to the Muslim Brotherhood.
 According to an RTL article:

 The organization Islamic Relief Germany (IRD), a longstanding partner of German humanitarian aid, is concerned about its reputation.
 After extreme statements by some board members, the German association has partially replaced its top management.
 According to its own statements, it is also interested in refuting the allegation of belonging to the networks of the extremist Muslim Brotherhood.
 However, this reform process has not yet convinced the domestic intelligence agency.
 For this reason, the Federal Government is not expected to support new projects of the organization, as is evident from a response from the Interior Ministry to a request from the FDP parliamentary group.
 The alliance “Aktion Deutschland Hilft” suspended IRD membership until the end of 2021.
 A ministry spokesman told the German Press Agency that to the knowledge of the Interior Ministry, both Islamic Relief Worldwide in Birmingham, UK and the association Islamic Relief Germany (IRD) “have significant personal connections to the Muslim Brotherhood or related organizations”.